ejalfonzo/GroupFinder/README.md

 For the next phase:
 - Post functionality should be available to the user in his own timeline.
-- Search should be working
+- Search should be working.
-- Create groups and create events.
 - Adding friends to a user's list.